 Here are seven specific things to look out for when figuring out which floor type is best for you.

-Many people think that just because it’s not a solid piece of wood then engineered wood isn’t real wood.
+Many people think that just because it’s not a solid piece of wood, engineered wood isn’t real wood.

-Engineered wood is most certainly real hardwood but it’s constructed differently in many layers (ranging from 3-12) instead of one solid piece.
+Engineered wood is undoubtedly natural hardwood, but it’s constructed differently in many layers (ranging from 3-12) instead of one solid piece.

-It is more often than not glued directly onto your concrete slab or subfloor.
+More often than not, it is glued directly onto your concrete slab or subfloor.

-The multiple layers on the product are usually cross plied meaning the grain or direction of the wood is crisscrossed down the layers.
-This gives the wood excellent stability meaning it does not move around anywhere near as much as solid wood.
+The multiple layers on the product are usually cross plied meaning the grain or direction of the wood crisscrosses down the layers.
+This gives the wood excellent stability, meaning it does not move around anywhere near solid wood.

-This means less gapping and movement of the planks throughout the year when different changes in temperatures and humidity kick in compared to solid wood.
+This means less gapping and movement of the planks throughout the year when different temperatures and humidity kick in compared to solid wood.

-It comes in mostly prefinished boards but there are unfinished products available as well.
+It comes in primarily prefinished boards, but there are unfinished products available.

-That’s why engineered hardwood floors are recommended anywhere: at grade level (concrete), above grade (upstairs) or below grade (basement) while solid is only recommended for at grade or above grade.
-Below grade isn’t recommended for solid wood floors due to the large amounts of moisture that’s constantly moving in and out of the concrete.
+That’s why engineered hardwood floors work anywhere: at grade level (concrete), above grade (upstairs), or below grade (basement).
+Solid wood should only go at or above grade.
+This is mainly due to the large amounts of moisture constantly moving in and out of the concrete.

-So before deciding on one or the other just ask yourself which look do you prefer and what’s most practical for your lifestyle?
+So before deciding on one or the other, ask yourself which look you prefer and what’s most practical for your lifestyle?

-Obviously with the solid option you have the ability to customize it a lot more by selecting the species of wood, level of scraping, color, finish and even plank width.
+Obviously, with the solid option, you can customize it a lot more by selecting wood species, level of scraping, color, finish and even plank width.